OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/logging/views-and-tables.md

 * The definition of the views in the database, for each log type, is updated to point to the next cycle number.
 * Log writing automatically begins to happen in the tables from the new cycle.
 This part is made algorithmically in the Deployment Controller Service — no changes to the database happen for this purpose.
-* Old log tables are cleaned after their retention period passes, defined in OutSystems Configuration Tool, preparing them for later use.
-The retention period configured in OutSystems Cloud is 9 weeks.
+* Old log tables are cleaned after their retention period passes, defined in OutSystems Configuration Tool, inside the Log tab, Advanced settings, preparing them for later use.
+The retention period configured in OutSystems Cloud is 9 weeks and it cannot be changed.